Port Lincoln: Transport

 Port Lincoln was also the port terminus for the privately owned standard-gauge Coffin Bay Tramway that operated from 1966 to 1989 to carry lime sand to the port at Proper Bay on the south side of the town for BHP.
 It was used as flux in blast furnaces.

 Port Lincoln Airport is located a few kilometres north of the city.
-Regional Express and Qantaslink provide multiple daily flights to the state capital of Adelaide.
+Rex Airlines and QantasLink provide multiple daily flights to the state capital of Adelaide.
+All flights that QantasLink operate in and out of Port Lincoln Airport are operated using their Dash 8-300 aircraft.

 The Port Lincoln Bus Service operates Monday to Friday from 9.00 am to 4.30 pm with separate morning and afternoon services.
 The morning service runs to a fixed route timetable and services Lincoln North and Lincoln South.

 Long-distance bus services are operated by Stateliner with multiple daily services to Adelaide and Port Augusta.

 Culture

 The book Blue Fin by Colin Thiele was set in Port Lincoln, with the movie of the same name filmed in nearby Streaky Bay.

-Some of ANZAC Cove scenes in Gallipoli were also filmed near Port Lincoln.
+Some of the ANZAC Cove scenes in Gallipoli were also filmed near Port Lincoln.

 The first edition of Australian Survivor, the Australian version of the popular US television series, Survivor, was filmed at Whalers Way, south of Port Lincoln, in 2001.

 The Discovery Channel documentary series Tuna Wranglers (2007) and Abalone Wars were both filmed in and around Port Lincoln.

 Port Lincoln was visited in 1939 by English travel author Eric Newby, while he was crew in the 4-masted barque Moshulu, which anchored outside of Boston Island.
 Moshulu had taken 82 days to sail to Port Lincoln from Belfast in ballast (a fast passage for a windjammer), but there was no grain to be had there, even though Moshulu waited at anchor for most of January.
 The crew was given shore leave in Port Lincoln, encountering large amounts of Australian wine.
 Moshulu eventually carried on to Port Victoria for cargo.
 During the 1939 season, Passat and Lawhill were also present at Port Lincoln.
 Newby wrote about his experiences on the round-trip from Ireland to South Australia in his book The Last Grain Race (1956), and several pictures of Port Lincoln as it appeared in 1939 are included in his photo-essay of his voyage, Learning the Ropes.

 On the TV show Neighbours, the Brennan brothers, Tyler, Mark and Aaron, are originally from Port Lincoln.

 The town was featured in the second series of An Idiot Abroad.
-British comedian Karl Pilkington was in Port Lincoln for the show were he swam with sharks.
+British comedian Karl Pilkington was in Port Lincoln for the show where he swam with sharks.